scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-query-rand.md

 ## <a name="remarks"></a>Opmerkingen

   `RAND` is een niet-deterministische functie.
-Herhaalde aanroepen van `RAND` retour neren niet dezelfde resultaten.
+Herhaalde aanroepen van `RAND` niet dezelfde resultaten retour neren.

 ## <a name="examples"></a>Voorbeelden